mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 | pages.
 This means the private pages of an organization's Site are viewable only
 | by Site members and members of the organization.

-From *Pages* you can do several things:
+From Page Administration you can do several things:

 1. Click the (![Compass](../../../../../images/icon-add.png)) button in the top right corner to add a new page.